cultivate-hfc/gfc-api-docs/source/includes/_questions.md

-updated_at | datetime | The date & time that this answer was last updated ends_at | datetime | The date & time that this answer stops accepting forecasts name | string | The answer content probability | float | The current consensus probability for this answer probability_formatted | string | The current consensus probability for this answer, formatted as a percentage question_id | integer | The id of the question that this answer belongs to resolved_at | datetime | The date & time that this answer was resolved resolved_by_id | integer | The memebership_id of the membership who resolved this answer correctness_known_at | datetime | The date & time that the correctness of this answer was known.
-If an administrator sets this value when resolving the answer, all forecasts made after it will be invalidated. type | string | The internal answer type (e.g. prediction market stock, opinion pool answer)
+updated_at | datetime | The date & time that this answer was last updated ends_at | datetime | The date & time that this answer stops accepting forecasts name | string | The answer content question_id | integer | The id of the question that this answer belongs to resolved_at | datetime | The date & time that this answer was resolved correctness_known_at | datetime | The date & time that the correctness of this answer was known.
+If an administrator sets this value when resolving the answer, all forecasts made after it will be invalidated.